 - Excellent cellular coverage via Verizon

-- Temperature monitoring with alerts
+- Temperature monitoring with live alerts

 - Activity and calorie tracking